 If you are indeed studying drawing and painting, dabbling in this style of calligraphy would be well worth your while, if only to build your focus and develop brush control.

-Whether you are looking for art classes for adults or kids’ classes, you may be surprised at all you could find at Swarthmore.
+Whether you are looking for online art courses for adults or kids’ classes, you may be surprised at all you could find at Swarthmore.

 You may even find your artwork on exhibit: wouldn’t that be a huge confidence booster?